abhilashraju/Fourier-Animation/README.md

 # FourierSeries
-A generic algorithm for Fourier series evaluation and drawing the approximation.This is just a hobby project to demonstate an application of
+A generic algorithm for Fourier Synthesis and Analysis.This is just a hobby project to demonstate an application of
 1) std::accumulate algorithm in the evaluation of fourier series (Fourier Synthesis)
 2) std::inner_prodcut for the fourier transform (Fourier Analysis)